According to the progress report made by Dubai RTA, its water canal project is making progress in line with the schedule.

 The Dubai Canal project is currently underway which requires the two way roads from Umm Ammara street up to the Sheikh Zayed Road which was recently expanded to be narrowed back to one track again posing an effect to the traffic flow on the internal roads in Al Wasl area getting the traffic jams to previous levels when the work first began earlier this year.

-Phase one involves the construction of eight-lane bridges in both directions across the Water Canal on Sheikh Zayed Road.
+Phase one involves the construction of eight-lane bridges in both directions diagonally to the Water Canal on Sheikh Zayed highway.
 The bridges will be eight meters above the canal to permit free navigation of boats in addition to several improvements on the road networks around the Canal.

-The second phase is concern about the bridges across the Water Canal on the Jumeirah and Al Wasl roads. three lanes will be made the bridge on Jumeirah Road and two lanes on Al Wasl Road in each direction, including the flyover from Al Wasl Road to Al Hadiqa Road in the direction of Sheikh Zayed Road as well as rerouting the existing utility lines and doing compulsory traffic diversions.
+The second phase is concern about the bridges diagonally to the Water Canal on the Al Wasl and Jumeirah roads. three lanes will be made the bridge on the two lanes on Al Wasl Road and Jumeirah Road in each way, including the leap over starting Al Wasl highway on the way to Al Hadiqa highway in the route of Sheikh Zayed highway as well as rerouting the existing utility lines and doing compulsory traffic diversions.

-Phase three focuses on the drilling of a 3.2-km-long canal, building a sea barrier around the island to set up the beach, putting up a marina for boats and the Water Bus, land filling works of the island and constructing three landmark pedestrian bridges over the Canal to connect the Jumeirah Beach Walk with Safa Park Walk.
+Phase three focuses on the drilling of a 3.2-km-long canal, building a sea barrier approximately in the island to set up the beach, putting up a marina for boats and the Water Bus, land filling works of the island and constructing 3 landmark pedestrian bridges over the passage to connect the Jumeirah Beach Walkthrough Safa Park Walk.